 - Buy used furniture and upcycle old furniture in your home.
-I love going to antique shops and yard sales, you never know what you will find.
+In case you have got really old furniture that needs to be disposed off then you could also contact companies who possess recycling and metal processing equipment as an alternative to just throwing them away.
+These companies like Doyle Machinery also provide recycling solutions for different kinds of domestic waste including green waste, wood, plastics, paper, and biomass.
+Talking about used furniture, I also love going to antique shops and yard sales.
+You never know what you will find there.
 If you are on Facebook chances are there is a Buy/Sell/Trade or Yard Sale group for people in your area, check it out!
-Pinterest is full of unique ways to upcycle old items so be sure to check it out for some pinspiration!
+Pinterest is full of unique ways to upcycle old items so be sure to check it out for some inspiration!

 - Mason Jars for everything!
 I use my mason jars to store dry foods, preserve fruits and vegetables, to drink from (they make these awesome lids with steel straws for mason jars), make overnight oats, store soups and stews in the fridge or freezer, storing change and other loose items, for liquid soap, and soooo much more!
 Seriously go buy yourself some mason jars, the possibilities are endless!